Best Medicare Supplement Plans in Virginia (2026)

 Enroll during your open enrollment period

-The six-month window starting when you turn 65 and enroll in Medicare Part B guarantees acceptance regardless of health conditions.
-Waiting until later may result in higher premiums or coverage denials.
+Enroll during the six-month window starting when you turn 65 and sign up for Medicare Part B. You're guaranteed acceptance regardless of health conditions.
+Wait longer, and insurers can charge higher rates or deny coverage.

 Virginia Medicare Resources

-• Virginia Insurance Counseling and Assistance Program (VICAP): Virginia's State Health Insurance Assistance Program offers free, unbiased counseling on Medicare, Medigap and prescription drug coverage.
-VICAP counselors can help you compare plans and understand your options.
+• Virginia Insurance Counseling and Assistance Program (VICAP): Virginia's State Health Insurance Assistance Program provides free, unbiased counseling on Medicare, Medigap and prescription drug coverage.
+VICAP counselors help you compare plans and understand your options.

-• Virginia Bureau of Insurance: Part of the State Corporation Commission, this office regulates insurance companies operating in Virginia and helps consumers resolve complaints.
+• Virginia Bureau of Insurance: This State Corporation Commission office regulates insurance companies in Virginia and resolves consumer complaints.
 The bureau publishes annual Medigap premium comparison guides.

-• Virginia Department for Aging and Rehabilitative Services: Provides programs and services for older Virginians, including Medicare counseling through local Area Agencies on Aging.
+• Virginia Department for Aging and Rehabilitative Services: Offers programs and services for older Virginians, including Medicare counseling through local Area Agencies on Aging.

-• Medicare.gov: The official Medicare website offers comprehensive tools for comparing plans available in your ZIP code, including Medicare Supplement policies.
+• Medicare.gov: The official Medicare website has tools for comparing plans in your ZIP code, including Medicare Supplement policies.

 Compare Medigap Insurance Rates